fluidself/fluidself.org/_books/psychology/the-psychedelic-explorers-guide.md

 date: 2017-04-19 07:41:02+00:00
 link: https://fluidself.org/books/psychology/the-psychedelic-explorers-guide
 slug: the-psychedelic-explorers-guide
-title: 'The Psychedelic Explorer''s Guide: Safe, Therapeutic, and Sacred Journeys
-  - by James Fadiman Ph.D.'
+title: "The Psychedelic Explorer's Guide: Safe, Therapeutic, and Sacred Journeys - by James Fadiman Ph.D."
 ---

 To establish the best possible environment for spiritual psychedelic sessions, it is critical to keep in mind six primary factors that most affect the nature and value of these experiences: